NurMohammad56/Royal-House-Check/README.md

-﻿# Froked from my company github.
-I am done this project as developer of my company github profile.
+﻿# I worked on this project as a developer under my company’s GitHub profile (forked from the company repository).